mdn/content/files/en-us/web/api/domimplementation/createdocumenttype/index.md

 ### Parameters

 - `qualifiedNameStr`
-  - : Is a string containing the qualified name, like `svg:svg`.
+  - : A string containing the qualified name, like `svg:svg`.
 - `publicId`
-  - : Is a string containing the `PUBLIC` identifier.
+  - : A string containing the `PUBLIC` identifier.
 - `systemId`
-  - : Is a string containing the `SYSTEM` identifiers.
+  - : A string containing the `SYSTEM` identifiers.

 ### Return value